RobertoPrevato/K8sStudies/docs/getting-started.md

 Similarly, Cloud providers tend to advertise their managed Kubernetes services, discouraging people from attempting to manage their own Kubernetes clusters on-premises.
+A defeatist climate is deliberately created to push people to use managed services, which are more expensive and lead to lock-in with the cloud service provider.
+This annoys me.
 One of the objectives of my studies is to assess by myself how hard is it to work with Kubernetes locally, and how to create clusters using **kubeadm** without relying on cloud providers.

 ///